benjamin-heasly/gold-lab-nwb-conversions/pyramid/docs/core-demo/README.md

  - read event data from 3 different CSV files
  - deal events as they arrive into 4 different named buffers
- - transform event values on the way into one of those buffers
+ - transform event values on the way into one of those buffers, but leave the other three "as is"
  - delimit trials based on events in buffer named "delimiter"
  - align data within each trial based on other events in the buffer named "delimiter"
  - add additional data to trials from buffers named "foo", "bar", and "bar_2"